rod-trent/MustLearnKQL/App/Readme.md

 For questions or issues:
 1. Check the AI Tutor in the app
 2. Review the troubleshooting section
+3. Submit a New issue here in this GitHub repo
-3. Submit feedback through the app
+4. Submit feedback through the app

 ---